DerrickJackson.com

 The Second Amendment declares: “A well-regulated militia being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed.”

-There 2 interpretations of this amendment:
+There are 2 interpretations of this amendment:

 a.the Second Amendment is an individual right